 Chemicals do not clean by themselves; they assist in the cleaning process, mainly through solvency, reactivity or biocide properties.

 If chemicals do not work and do not serve a useful purpose in the cleaning process, they are wastes that have been unnecessarily injected into the environment.
 This waste is classical chemical pollution.

 Also to be considered is the fact that it is the “dose that makes the poison.”
-It is not necessarily the type or class of chemical, but the quantity of chemical and its exposure that poses greatest risk to environment and health.
+It is not necessarily the type or class of chemical, but the quantity of chemical and its exposure poses the greatest risk to the environment and health.

 If chemicals of any type are mismanaged or used in excess, they can create chemical waste exposure, which is a very serious environmental and health concern.